-- 2. Situations of sore-made: - a) When one contestant scores ippon or waza-ari-awasete-ippon (Articles 15 & 16). - b) In the case of kiken-gachi (Article 19). - c) In the case of hansoku-make (Article 18). - d) When one contestant cannot continue due to injury (Article 20). - e) When the time allotted for the contest has expired. - f) Waza-ari from a throwing action in golden score. - 3.
-The referee shall award the contest as follows: - a) When one contestant has scored ippon or equivalent, he shall be declared the winner. - b) When both players have no technical score, or the technical scores are equal at the end of the regular contest time, the contest shall continue in golden score regardless number of shido given. - 4.
+- 2. Situations of Sore-made!: - a) When one contestant scores ippon or waza-ari-awasete-ippon (Articles 15 & 16). - b) In the case of hansoku-make (Article 18). - c) In the case of kiken-gachi (victory by opponent's withdrawal) (Article 19).

+- d) When one contestant cannot continue due to injury (Article 20). - e) When the time allotted for the contest has expired. - f) Waza-ari from a throwing action in golden score. - 3.
+The referee shall award the contest as follows: - a) When one contestant has scored ippon or equivalent, he shall be declared the winner. - b) When both contestants have no technical score, or the technical scores are equal at the end of the regular contest time, the contest shall continue in golden score regardless of the number of shido given. - 4.
 Golden score period

-In individual and team competitions when contest time ends with the circumstances of paragraph 3b. of this article, the referee shall announce "sore-made" to end the contest temporarily and the contestants shall return to their starting positions.
+In individual and team competitions when contest time ends with the circumstances of paragraph 3b. of this article, the referee shall announce "Sore-made!" to end the contest temporarily and the contestants shall return to their starting positions.

-The referee shall announce "hajime" to restart the contest.
+The referee shall announce "Hajime!" to restart the contest.
 There shall be no rest period between the end of the original contest and the start of golden score.